 Recommended Setting: Medium

-I like to leave this at medium, so the image looks smoother and more natural.
+I like to leave this at medium, so the image looks smoother with a bit more motion blur.

 ISO changes the exposure of the image, it works like an “signal amplifier”.
 The Higher ISO, the higher sensitivity to light, and it’s great for dark environment.
 But it also introduce/amplifies digital noise.
 The problem can be seen as “grainier” image.

 When setting the ISO limit, you are not setting the fixed ISO the camera is going to use, but rather just the highest value the camera is allowed to use.
-For example if 1600 ISO limit was set, the camera could be using 100, or 1600 depends on the environment.
+For example if 1600 ISO limit was set, the camera could be using ISO range from 100 up to 1600.

-In a bright day you are really not going to notice any difference between 400 and 1600.
-IMO it might be better to give the camera room for adjustment in case you run into low light conditions so 1600 might be more suitable for the type of dynamic flying we do with these fast moving drones.
+In my opinion, it might be better to give the camera room for adjustment in case you run into low light conditions so 1600 might be more suitable for the type of dynamic flying we do with these fast moving drones.

 Recommended Setting: Auto